SEO FAQ

 5. How do search engines work out what country my site is in?

-• Where the IP address of your domain is located.
+• Where the IP address of your domain hosting is located.

 • The ccTLD (ie: .uk).